agarnung/miniVirgil/README.md

 > [!IMPORTANT]
 >
 > Huge thanks to **[PCBWay](https://www.pcbway.com/)** for manufacturing these boards.
 The silkscreen printing is precise and clear, and the board surface is well-finished, making it very easy to clean with isopropyl alcohol.
-Both projects would be published openly on GitHub, promoting PCBWay, as well as on Instructables and on my personal website.
 >
 > If you want to order with them: their **prices** and **turnaround** are excellent — check them out at [pcbway.com](https://www.pcbway.com/).